lilianabraescu/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Steps Required in the Project
-1. Merge the training and the test sets to create one data set
+#### 1. Merge the training and the test sets to create one data set

-o first	x_train and x_test are merged using rbind() function; the obtained  “x” has dimension (10299, 561).
+o x_train and x_test are merged using rbind() function; the obtained  “x” has dimension (10299, 561).

-o	second y_train and y_test are merged using rbind() function; the obtained “y” has dimension (10299, 1).
+o	y_train and y_test are merged using rbind() function; the obtained “y” has dimension (10299, 1).

-o	third subject_train and subject_test are merged using rbind() function; the obtained “subject” has dimension (10299, 1).
+o	subject_train and subject_test are merged using rbind() function; the obtained “subject” has dimension (10299, 1).

-o	fourth The above “x”, “y”, and “subject” are merged using cbind() function; the obtained “Merged_Data” has dimension (10299, 563).
+o	The above “x”, “y”, and “subject” are merged using cbind() function; the obtained “Merged_Data” has dimension (10299, 563).

-o	fifth Dimensions of the merged objects are checked; structure of the R object “Merged_Data” is printed.
+o	Dimensions of the merged objects are checked; structure of the R object “Merged_Data” is printed.

-2. Extract measurements on the mean and standard deviation
+#### 2. Extract measurements on the mean and standard deviation

 The “mean_std” is extracted from the “Merged_Data” by subsetting.
 Columns named “subject” and “code” are selected, and the measurements for the “mean” and “std” (standard deviation) are generated.

-3. Use descriptive activity names to name the activities in the data set
+#### 3. Use descriptive activity names to name the activities in the data set

 All numbers of the column named “code” from the “mean_std” are replaced with the corresponding activity taken from the 2nd column of the “activities” variable.

-4. Appropriately labels the data set with descriptive variable names
+#### 4. Appropriately labels the data set with descriptive variable names

 For renaming labels from “Merged_Data”, function gsub() was used to substitute all old labels with new labels as following: